Find Affordable College Courses

 Of the 36 students majoring in human development at Southern Utah University, 8% are male and 92% are female.

 With a ranking of #7, University of Colorado Denver/Anschutz Medical Campus did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
-Located in the large city of Denver, CU Anschutz is a public college with a fairly large student population.
+Located in the city of Denver, CU Anschutz is a public school with a fairly large student population.

 Read full report on Human Development & Family Studies at University of Colorado Denver/Anschutz Medical Campus